sheefanaaz123/British-Airways-Reviews/README.md

 This first task is focused on scraping and collecting customer feedback and reviewing data from a third-party source and analysing this data to present any insights you may uncover.

-Customer review data for Britis Airways was collected from Syntrax.
+Customer review data for British Airways was collected from Syntrax.

 <img width="960" alt="Screenshot 2023-01-13 025901" src="https://user-images.githubusercontent.com/97973932/212185157-3b9bcaca-ede0-4056-9771-e8eac298395f.png">